sl-sh-dev/sl-sh/README.md

 Currently sparse but if you grep lisp/ and contrib/ for a form you want an example of you will probably find one.

 ## ~/.config/sl-sh/slshrc extensions
-The following section details functionality to extend and mofidy the behavior of the shell.
+The following section details functionality to extend and modify the behavior of the shell.

 ### Prompt/PS1